Education & Human Sciences Business, Marketing & Information Technology Education (6-12)

 Admission to Student Teaching

 All students who are candidates for an appropriately endorsed Nebraska Teacher’s Certificate are required to student teach.
-Students who plan to student teach in the fall semester must complete the student teaching application form and submit it by the preceding March 1 to the Director of Field Experiences in 104 Henzlik Hall; students planning to student teach in the spring semester must apply by the preceding October 1.
+Students who plan to student teach in the fall semester must complete the student teaching application form and submit it by the preceding March 1 to the Director of Professional Experiences in 104 Henzlik Hall; students planning to student teach in the spring semester must apply by the preceding October 1.
 The basic program for student teaching provides for a full-day experience for an entire semester.
 Admission to student teaching requires the following:

 1. Matriculation in a teacher education program in the College of Education and Human Sciences, the Graduate College, or dual matriculation in the College of Education and Human Sciences and another college.